 Darvay, Daniel.
 "The Politics of Gothic in Conrad's Under Western Eyes."
 MFS: Modern Fiction Studies 55,4 (Winter 2009) [substantial extract, muse].

 Elbarbary, Samir.
 "Heart of Darkness and late-Victorian fascination with the primitive and the double."
 On the fascination with primordial darkness, like that which Marlow in Heart of Darkness offers his listeners, which was widespread in the late nineteenth century, appearing in many "neo-primitivist" novels and short stories by authors such as Robert Lewis Stevenson, Rudyard Kipling, Bram Stoker, H. G. Wells, Oscar Wilde, and Henry James.
-Twentieth Century Literature 39, 1 (Spring 1993) pp 113-28 [preview, blurred, jstor].
+Twentieth Century Literature 39, 1 (Spring 1993) pp 113-28 [free at jstor].